 Violations of the Domestic Violence Injunction

 The criminal charge of “Violation of Domestic Violence Injunction” is a serious criminal offense with serious criminal penalties.
 At Sammis Law Firm, our criminal defense attorneys help men and women fight against false or exaggerated allegations.

 We represent individuals accused of domestic violence.
-We also represent individuals who have been charged with violation of a domestic violence or repeat violence injunction.
+We also represent individuals who have been charged with violation of an injunction for protection from domestic violence, dating violence, sexual violence, repeat violence, or stalking,

 The best defense is avoiding an injunction being granted in the first place.
 If an injunction has already been granted, talk with an attorney about filing a motion to dissolve the injunction.

 Attorney For Violations of Domestic Violence Injunctions in Tampa

-If you have been arrested or think you might be arrested for the criminal charge of violation of a domestic violence injunction, then contact the Sammis Law Firm to discuss your case with an experienced attorney.
+If you have been arrested or think you might be arrested for the criminal charge of violation of a domestic violence injunction, then contact Sammis Law Firm to discuss your case with an experienced attorney.

-If the Petitioner wants to allege that a violation of the injunction occurred, then the Petitioner will file an affidavit describing the violation of injunction for protection against domestic, repeat, dating, sexual, and stalking violence.
+If the Petitioner alleges that a violation of the injunction occurred, they might file an affidavit describing the violation of the injunction for protection against domestic, repeat, dating, sexual, and stalking violence.

 The judge will then review the court file and the “Affidavit in Support of the Violation of Injunction” filed in the case prior to referring the accusations to the State Attorney’s Office as required by Florida Statute Section 741.31.